vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 [[3]]

-The prime concern of the Tantraloka was to explain, to unfold and to explore.
-It therefore assumed the form of a gloss, or a commentary and was therefore termed as the Vartika' (gloss), Śloka-vārtika (versified gloss) and Saḍardhaślokavārtika (versified gloss on Trika system).
-Possibly in desig- nating the Tantraloka as Vārtika Abhinavagupta was inspired by Katyayana's example in whose case Vārtika is defined as "an explanatory or supplemen- tary rule which explains the meaning of that which is said, of that which is left unsaid, and of that which is imperfectly said."
-This amply applies to the Tantra- loka as we shall have occasion to see later.
-Elsewhere in a very significant remark Abhinavagupta describes the Tantraloka as a mix of all the varieties (e.g. brief, regular and large) of glossarial work based on Aga- mas.
+The prime concern of the Tantrāloka was to explain, to unfold and to explore.
+It therefore assumed the form of a gloss, or a commentary and was therefore termed as the Vārtika[^3-1] (gloss), Śloka-vārtika (versified gloss) [^3-2] and Ṣaḍardha-ślokavārtika (versified gloss on Trika system) [^3-3].
+Possibly in designating the Tantrāloka as Vārtika, Abhinavagupta was inspired by Katyayana's example in whose case Vārtika is defined as "an explanatory or supplementary rule which explains the meaning of that which is said, of that which is left unsaid, and of that which is imperfectly said."[^3-4] This amply applies to the Tantrāloka as we shall have occasion to see later.
+Elsewhere in a very significant remark Abhinavagupta describes the Tantrāloka as a mix of all the varieties (e.g. brief, regular and large) of glossarial work based on Āgamas.
 Thus it is a Vārtika, a Bhāṣya and a Vṛtti all at

 I.P.V.V., III, p.
 259